pierrechristian/Austin-animal-shelter/README.md

 # Austin-animal-shelter
-Analyzing cats and dogs data at the largest no-kill shelter in the United States
+Analyzing cats and dogs data at the largest no-kill shelter in the United States.

 ## Goals
 1) Create a model to classify whether an animal at the shelter ends up with a "good" (e.g., adopted, returned to owner), "bad" (e.g., euthanized, lost), or "neutral" (e.g., transferred to a different shelter) outcome